singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 Some  people might argue the  first approach is better, as it is clearer and easier to follow.
 Others, however, will argue that the  second approach is better, since  it's more compact and doesn't duplicate code (which can facilitate maintainability).

-You don't necessarily need to "pick a side:'You can discuss the  tradeoffs with your interviewer.
+You don't necessarily need to "pick a side".
+You can discuss the  tradeoffs with your interviewer.

 **1.6 	String  Compression:** Implement a method to perform basic string  compression using the  counts of repeated characters.
 For example, the  string aabcccccaaa would become a2blc5a3.
 If the "compressed" string would not  become smaller than the  original string, your method should return the original string.
 You can assume the  string has only uppercase and lowercase letters (a - z).